panik772-arch/RLOR_PAMP/description.md

 While original KOOL implementation only adjust the decoder wights with REINFORCE.
 However, when we use PPO, especially in CleanRL, we work with Trajectories.
 And this is a trick.
 CleanRL-> https://docs.cleanrl.dev/
-For PPO best practices, tricks and implementation read carefully: https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/
+but the idea of learning on trajectories in POMO is from here: https://arxiv.org/pdf/2010.16011.pdf For PPO best practices, tricks and implementation read carefully: https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/
 In CleanRL these trajectories are directly implemented in the environment, whereby in RLLIB for example, we can use standart, simple environment without trajectories view.
 It SIMPLIFIES a lot! because the trajectories in the environment is a big pain and costs me 3 days to understand and adjust only one function -> go_to(self) in the cvrp_vehfleet_env